-As a starting point, the diagram above simply documents the relative frequencies of innovative firms that cite clients and customers as a highly important source of innovation and, at the same time, that view a lack of customer responsiveness to innovation as a highly important hampering factor.
-This raises the question of how the importance of demand for the innovation process should be ranked compared to other key sources of information from outside the firm.4 In the Biotechnology sector, for example, demand is likely only to be one important source of innovation among many, like commercial laboratories/R&D enterprises, universities or other high education institutes and government or private non-profit research institutes.
+It is in the field of product innovations that customers have the most influence.
+Nearly 33 percent of such innovations and nearly 35 percent of the market novelties can be traced back to customer input.
+Whether or not it is considered necessary to intensively involve customers in the innovation process varies from sector to sector.
+Such sectors as Biotechnology (46 percent), Machinery/Equipment (42 percent), the Automotive Industry (42 percent) and the Electrical/Optical/ICT sector (41 percent) cite customers as a highly important source for innovation.
+This raises the question of how the importance of demand for the innovation process should be ranked compared to other key sources of information from outside the firm.4 In the biotechnology sector, for example, demand is likely only to be one important source of innovation among many, like commercial laboratories/R&D enterprises, universities or other high education institutes and government or private non-profit research institutes.
 The other sources may well be more technological in nature - e.g. R&D enterprises or consultants.
-To reflect this, the following figure compares clients' and customers' roles as a source of innovation with their role as a hampering factor.
+To reflect this, Figure 1 compares clients' and customers' role as a source of innovation with their role as a hampering factor.
 This is done by plotting the relative frequency of innovative firms that cite clients and customers as an important source of innovation against the relative frequency of those that list clients and customers as a hampering factor, provided that they named at least one important source of innovation and at least one important hampering factor.